imedia765/s-935078/README.md

 ## How can I deploy this project?

+All GPT Engineer projects can be deployed directly via the GPT Engineer app.

-Simply open [Lovable](https://lovable.dev/projects/a91849fc-f511-4184-9fe0-aebab22490f3) and click on Share -> Publish.
+Simply visit your project at [GPT Engineer](https://gptengineer.app/projects/0f4f445d-e89f-447f-9848-79ddd38f590e/improve) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Visit our docs for more details: [Custom domains](https://docs.gptengineer.app/tips-tricks/custom-domain/)